-The sacrament of Baptism is celebrated every Sunday at 2:00 pm in the Church.
-Parents should call the Rectory to arrange a brief interview with a deacon or priest three months prior to the birth of their child.
-At the end of the meeting, the parents will select a date for their child’s baptism, and receive further information regarding the parish’s required one-night baptism preparation class.
+The sacrament of Baptism is celebrated on most Sundays throughout the year at 2:00 pm in the Church.
+Parents should contact the Rectory to arrange a brief interview with a deacon or priest three months prior to the birth of their child.
+At the end of the meeting, parents can select a date for their child’s baptism, and receive further information regarding the required baptism instruction and paperwork.

 Parents have an obligation to choose faithful godparents for their children.
 Questions abound concerning the choice of godparents.
 While the priests and deacons of the parish are always available to answer any questions, the following information may be beneficial in helping parents fulfill this important task.